pepe-thiti/cypress-homework/README.md

 # cypress-homework

-To Demo howmework purpose only,
+To Demo homework purpose only,

 To run, Need to Install cypress first, see https://github.com/cypress-io/cypress